blorente/naylang-documentation/src/testing_methodology.md

 TDD may feel slow at first, but as the end of the project approached the critical parts of the project were covered in test cases, which provided with immense agility to develop extraneous features such as the frontends.

-As a result of following the TDD discipline, the length of the test code is very similar to that of the implementation code, a common occurrence in projects following this practice [@kethbecktddpractice].
+As a result of following the TDD discipline, the length of the test code is very similar to that of the implementation code, a common occurrence in projects following this practice [@beck2003test].

 The Framework
 ------